Are you planning on taking an RV trip with kids? Here are a few tips to make sure you have a successful and memorable road trip with your family.

 6.)
 Relax at the Kids' Bedtimes

-Depending on your kids ages, you don’t have to be super strict on bedtimes.
+You don't have to be super strict on bedtimes depending on your kid's age.
 Let the kids have fun and put them to sleep when they tire out.

 7.)
 Create a Meal and Drinks Plan

-Helpful Tip: Boiling water takes a long time in an RV, so plan meals that are easy and quick.
-Therefore, pasta isn’t a great option.
+Helpful Tip: Boiling water takes a long time in an RV, so plan easy and quick meals.
+Therefore, pasta isn't a great option.
 BBQing was one of our favorites.
 We even used our crockpot to cook dinner while we played during the day!

 8.)
 Carry Appropriate Clothing